13 Weird Ways to Help Fight Your Depression Without Medication

 You might learn a thing or two about life in the process.

-If you can’t find the motivation to walk them, try to at least spend time with them.
+If you can’t find the motivation to walk them, try to at least spend time cuddling up with them.

 How pets help depression: